jhpyle/docassemble/_docs/documents.md

 Files referenced with `content file` are assumed to reside in the `data/templates` directory within the package in which the interview [YAML] file is located.
-You can specify filenames in other packages by referring to the package name.
+You can specify filenames in other locations by specifying a package name and path.
 For example:
 `docassemble.demo:data/templates/complaint.md`.

 The `content file` can also refer to a list of file names: